 Weeks 1-5: For the first six weeks of the study after your enrollment visit, we will ask you to come to the clinic once a week and take Truvada®.
 A staff member will observe you doing this.
 You will not take a dose during week 5, but we will ask you to come to the clinic.
 At weeks 4 and 5, we will also take samples of your blood, urine and hair.
 We will draw ~XX mL of blood (about X tablespoons) and test it for HIV.
 You will be counseled about HIV and how to avoid it.
 [Insert for women- We will ask you about what you use to prevent pregnancy during the week 4 visit.]
 [Insert for men- We will ask you about hormones that you may use to make your body bigger or more feminine during the week 4 visit.]
+As noted above, there is no evidence that once weekly Truvada® is protective.
+Throughout this study you should use condoms and take all available precautions to reduce your risk of HIV infection.
+Remember that no PrEP regimen is a stand-alone solution.
+ADAPT study staff will provide further guidance.
 These visits will last about an hour.